 Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a \$0 copay per day for days 1 through 100.